 The early 21st century is a strange time to be running an organisation called Border Crossings.
 All around the world, reinforced borders are going up.
 Immigration has once again become a hot topic in British politics and the press, and across the continent - indeed, across the world - parties of the radical right are making huge gains as they play off people's fears of those they regard as "Other".
-There is talk of a wall to separate Mexico from the United States.
-There is a wall being built to seal off migrants in the Calais Jungle.
+Trump is building a wall to separate Mexico from the United States.
+Brexit promises to erect barriers around a newly isolationist Britain.
 In recent years, we have spent some time working in Beirut, where there are deep, extreme economic divisions that accentuate cultural difference; in Palestine, where there is a literal wall dividing people from their neighbours; in Belfast, where it was explained to us that people are not yet ready for the "Peace Walls" to come down; with refugees from the Western Sahara, where the occupying power, Morocco, has erected the longest wall in the world - and nobody in the West even talks about it.
 We often work with artists from the USA and Mexico: two countries divided by yet another wall.

 Theatre is the opposite of a wall.